continuum-zero/mpc-matching/README.md

 Suppose there's a group of `n` ladies and `n` lads, and they want to be matched in pairs.
 Each person has some deeply hidden desires, represented by an integer vector.
-For each pair, cost of matching them together is a function of their desires.
+For each pair, cost of matching them together is a function of their desires (the lower it is, the better).
 We want to find a matching that minimizes the average cost, without revealing their secrets - each person should learn only who is their better half.

 ## How?